tomfishemoji/tomfishemoji.github.io/_posts/2016-08-04-glass8-windows-10.md

 ---

 # The Solution
-After uninstalling a few programs I thought might have been causing it ([Classic Shell](http://www.classicshell.net/), [Moo0 Transparent Menu](http://www.moo0.com/software/TransparentMenu/), etc.), the issue continued.
+After uninstalling a few programs I thought might have been causing it ([Classic Shell](http://www.classicshell.net/), Moo0 Transparent Menu, etc., the issue continued.
 I then remembered — I had Glass8 installed.
 So, after attempting to delete it in Safe Mode, and Windows Explorer saying it was in use, I rebooted into Safe Mode with Command Prompt.
 From there, I navigated to the folder I installed it in and ran del *.*.

 From that point, knowing that Glass8's files were all gone, I restarted once again, into regular Windows (no Safe Mode this time), and sure enough, the issue was gone!